frereit/typst-template-dhbw/README.md

 ## Setup
 This template requires you to separately download the DHBW Logo.

-You can download it from <https://upload.wikimedia.org/wikipedia/de/1/1d/DHBW-Logo.svg> and save it in the same directory the `template.typ` is in as `dhbw-logo.svg`.
+You can download it from <https://upload.wikimedia.org/wikipedia/de/1/1d/DHBW-Logo.svg> and save it in the same directory the `template.typ` is stored in as `dhbw-logo.svg`.
-You may run the following command in said directory to that:
+You may run the following command in said directory to do that:
 ```sh
 curl https://upload.wikimedia.org/wikipedia/de/1/1d/DHBW-Logo.svg -o dhbw-logo.svg
 ```